kennyspezi/kennyspezi.github.io/_pages/engineering-projects.md

 sidebar:
   nav: sidebar
 ---
+<p>Please forgive how sporadic and empty my repos are... one day they will not be.
+All the files exist...in either my brain or the digital void.
+I'm just pre-gaming my portfolio...😎</p>
 <!-- These IDs are required so JavaScript can target and inject correctly -->
 ## Robots & Hardware
 {: #robots--hardware }